-- Place the tube inside the tyre and rest the tyre on the outer rim. - Align the valve stem with the cut out in the rim. - · Face the valve stem outward. - Place the inner rim over the tyre, tube and outer rim. - Align the cut out to fit over the valve stem and match it up to the cut out in the outer rim, (Fig.8.10). - Make sure the stud mounts are in line on both rims. - Tighten the studs in the sequence shown in Fig.8.5, taking care not to pinch the tube. - Slowly inflate to the pressures quoted in section 8.3. - Refit the wheel back onto the motor shaft and fix it safely with the 3 studs to a torque of 34Nm.
+- Place the tube inside the tyre and rest the tyre on the outer rim. - Align the valve stem with the cut out in the rim. - · Face the valve stem outward. - Place the inner rim over the tyre, tube and outer rim. - Align the cut out to fit over the valve stem and match it up to the cut out in the outer rim, (Fig.8.10). - Make sure the stud mounts are in line on both rims. - Tighten the studs as shown in Fig.8.5 - Slowly inflate to the pressures quoted in section 8.3. - Refit the wheel back onto the motor shaft and fix it safely with the 3 studs to a torque of 34Nm.